THE CRASH.

 • How:

 As I was returning home from a weekly group ride around Paris, in the blink of an eye, BOOM!
 I was like unplugged from life.
 According to the police, I crossed a junction without checking for oncoming traffic, when I should have stopped to let a car go by.
 So I was apparently the one at fault.
-But I don’t remember any of this at all, so all I can say is “okay”, shrug my shoulders and deal with it.
+But I don’t remember any of this at all, so all I can say is “okay”, shrug my shoulders and deal with it.• The outcome:

-After waking up, I stayed glued to bed at hospital for a few months.
-I couldn’t walk anymore, or even simply stand up on my own.
-Taking a shower consisted in getting washed by someone else…
+I stayed glued to bed at hospital for a few months.
+I couldn’t walk anymore, or even just stand up on my own.
+Taking a shower consisted in getting washed by someone else…• Today - June 2025, as I write this:

 I attended a rehab hospital several times a week for over a year.
 I learned how to walk again, how to ride bikes too.
-I still have a few after-effects from that: I have very annoying speech difficulties for neurological reasons, and my right eye is no longer aligned with the other one, which is forcing me to mask it to avoid double vision.
-But that’s OK, at least I’m not sitting in a wheelchair, or laying underground in a wooden box.
+I still have a few after-effects from that: I have very annoying speech difficulties for neurological reasons, and my right eye is no longer aligned with the other one, which is forcing me to mask it to avoid double vision.But that’s OK, at least I’m not sitting in a wheelchair, or laying underground in a wooden box.

 THIS IS WHY WE CAN’T HAVE NICE THINGS.